xenify-io/litepaper/README.md

 - 25% claim fee on the ETH rewards will be distributed to those that recycled in the first hour of a cycle in accordance to their veXNF power.

-- 40% of ETH acquired from the daily auctions will be distributed to veXNF holders in accordance with their power.
+- 40% of ETH collected from the daily auctions will be distributed to veXNF holders in accordance with their power.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)